smarketer-de/use-consentmanager-net-status/README.md

 The hook also handles the case where the Consent Manager is not available yet and will automatically retry adding its event listener until it finds the API - this way you won't have to make sure ConsentManager.net is fully loaded yet before using the hook.

+It is compatible with SSR and contains TypeScript definitions.

 ## License

 MIT © [vantezzen](https://github.com/vantezzen)